giogina/SpectraMatcher/documentation/spectra_controls.md

 ### Plot drag lines

 Spectra can be manipulated directly in the plot, using certain drag lines which appear when the mouse pointer is close enough.
 All available drag lines can be shown by holding down the Alt button.\
 Hovering the mouse near the base of the spectrum reveals a drag line which can be used to vertically drag the spectrum.
-While this line is being hovered, scrolling the mouse wheel causes a scaling of the corresponding spectrum:
+While this line is being hovered, scrolling the mouse wheel scales the corresponding spectrum:

 <figure><img src=".gitbook/assets/scroll_and_y_shift_using_drag_lines.gif" alt="Scrolling and y shifting using drag lines"><figcaption></figcaption></figure>